employee benefits compliance checkup

-All plan administrators and individuals managing benefits must follow judiciary requirements, looking out for the best interests of participants while managing plans to comply with all requirements and must follow these fiduciary requirements:
+All plan administrators and individuals managing benefits must follow fiduciary requirements, looking out for the best interests of participants while managing plans to comply with all requirements.
+These fiduciary requirements include:

-• Establish and maintain procedures in a fair, financially sound manner
+• Establishing and maintaining procedures in a fair, financially sound manner

-• Manage plans for the exclusive benefit of participants and beneficiaries
+• Managing plans for the exclusive benefit of participants and beneficiaries

-• Be prudent in carrying out duties and refrain from conflict of interest
+• Prudence in carrying out duties and refraining from conflict of interest

-• Fund benefits by the law and plan rules
+• Funding benefits by the law and plan rules

-• Report and disclose information on the operations and financial condition of plans to the government and participants
+• Reporting and disclosing information on the operations and financial condition of plans to the government and participants

-• Provide the documents required in the conduct of an investigation to ensure compliance with the law
+• Providing the documents required in the conduct of an investigation to ensure compliance with the law

 Fiduciary Bond